1. Governing policy

 1.3.2.
 An application for overload cannot normally be made in the first two enrolled study periods;

 1.3.3.
-Enrolments must not exceed a normal fulltime study load plus one subject in any one study period;
+Overloaded enrolments must not exceed a normal fulltime study load plus two subjects in any one study period;

 1.3.4.
 A student cannot apply to overload a previously failed subject;